 Option 3—the most scalable choice—requires above-average tech-fluency, but the effort invested upfront will save your team a ton of time in the long-run.

 As for other channels, here’s what we recommend:

-- Email: Take a cue from Fiverr.
-Use your CRM to create QA-specific views that pull tickets handled per agent or agent group—then funnel the information into spreadsheets with manual data entry, exports, or a tool like Zapier.
+Email: Take a cue from Fiverr.
+Use your CRM to create QA-specific views that pull tickets handled per agent or agent group—then funnel the information into spreadsheets with manual data entry, exports, or a tool like Za